Indonesia–Malaysia relations: History

 The history of Indonesia and history of Malaysia were often intertwined.
 Throughout their history, the borders of ancient kingdoms and empires – such as Srivijaya, Majapahit, Malacca, Johor-Riau and Brunei – often comprised both modern-day countries.
 For centuries, the relations, migrations, and interactions between Indonesian and Malaysian people have been quite intense, and it is common for Malaysians to trace their relatives in Indonesia and vice versa.
 The Malays' homes are on both sides of the strait and also on coastal Borneo, while Dayak homelands are both in East Malaysian Borneo and Indonesian Kalimantan.
 Some of the Indonesian origin ethnic groups such as Acehnese, Minangkabau, Javanese, Banjarese and Bugis had significant migration to Malaysia and formed significant communities in Malaysia.
 Negeri Sembilan, in particular, has large numbers of Minangkabau people, Acehnese in Kedah, Javanese in Johor, Banjarese in Perak and Bugis in Selangor and Sabah.
+Meanwhile in some parts of Indonesia especially in North Sumatra, Aceh, Riau, Riau Islands, West Kalimantan and North Kalimantan have significant populations that have ancestry or origins in the Sultanates and Kingdoms of the Malay Peninsula and North Borneo.

 During the colonial era, the region was contested among European colonial powers, notably British and Dutch.
 From the 17th to early 19th century, various states, ports, and cities in the region were held as Dutch colonies or British possessions.
 The current borders between Indonesia and Malaysia were inherited from those established by the colonial powers through their treaties.
 The Anglo-Dutch Treaty of 1814 and 1824 significantly shaped the territories of Indonesia, Malaysia and Singapore.
 These treaties officially divided the archipelago into two: British Malaya, which was ruled by the United Kingdom, and the Dutch East Indies, which was ruled by the Netherlands.
-The successor states of British Malaya and the Dutch East Indies are Malaysia and Indonesia, respectively.
+The successor states of British Malaya and the Dutch East Indies are Malaysia, Singapore, and Brunei on the one hand, and Indonesia, on the other.
 The line that separated the spheres of influence between the British and the Dutch ultimately became the border between Indonesia and Malaysia.